maroonw/hotel-manager-2/ReadMe.txt

 to a controller in that it allows the seperation of the application and the database layer.
 The database layer consists of the Database file that translates SQL to Java visa-versa and the actual sql files that we use to access the SQL server.

+I reordered the helper functions in the DAO to match the case use from the application.
+This should make it easier to follow along.

+Error Notes:

+You shouldn't, but if you do get the Error "Datbase already exists", go to your MySQL Workbench and run:
+    DROP DATABASE hotel_management;
+Then rerun the Option 1 seed.

 Video URL